Kidnapped French girl, 8, rescued in Switzerland

 After a massive search, investigators found the girl, Mia, and her mother Lola Montemaggi in a squat inside an abandoned factory in the Swiss municipality of Sainte-Croix, French prosecutors said.

-The 28-year-old mother was arrested along with five others accused of helping her.
+The 28-year-old mother was arrested along with five men accused of helping her.

+All five have been charged for the abduction of a minor, and four of them are being held in custody, said the prosecutor's office in Nancy, northeastern France.

 Three of the men posed as child welfare officials - even using forged identifications - to convince Mia's maternal grandmother to hand her over at their home in the village of Poulieres near France's border with Switzerland on Tuesday.